Daniel Ziblatt

 Daniel Ziblatt (born 1972) is an American political scientist who has been Eaton Professor of the Science of Government at Harvard University since 2018.
+He holds an expertise in democracies, their infrastructural and procedural innerworkings.

 Education

 Ziblatt holds a BA in German studies and politics from Pomona College and a PhD in political science from UC Berkeley.

 Research

-In 2018 Ziblatt published How Democracies Die with fellow Harvard scholar Steven Levitsky.
+In 2018, Ziblatt published How Democracies Die with fellow Harvard scholar Steven Levitsky.
 The book examines the conditions that can lead democracies to break down from within, rather than due to external events such as military coups or foreign invasions.
 How Democracies Die received widespread praise.
 It spent a number of weeks on The New York Times Best Seller list and six weeks on the non-fiction bestseller list of the German weekly Der Spiegel.

 The book was recognized as one of the best nonfiction books of 2018 by The Washington Post, Time, and Foreign Affairs.